UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Its at this point where we can see how well our baseline model predicts the `quiz2` value.
+It’s at this point where we can see how well our baseline model predicts the `quiz2` value.

 In ML models, very often it is not possible to get 100% accuracy.
-How do you check how well your model is doing?
+How do we check how well our model is doing?

-In the classification setting, `score()` gives the accuracy of the model, i.e., proportion of correctly predicted.
+In the classification setting, `score()` gives the accuracy of the model, i.e., the proportion of correctly predicted examples.

-Sometimes you will also see people reporting error, which is usually 1 - accuracy.
+Sometimes we will also see people reporting error, which is usually 1 - accuracy.

-We can see that our model’s accuracy on our quiz2 problem is 0.524.
+We can see that our model’s accuracy on our `quiz2` problem is 0.524.

 We could also say the error is 0.476.